German company’s new West Virginia plant to create 100 jobs - NewsBreak

 German company’s new West Virginia plant to create 100 jobs

-CHARLESTON, W.Va.
-(AP) — A German packaging manufacturer is investing $48 million in a plant in West Virginia and expects to create 100 jobs in Moorefield, officials said.
+CHARLESTON, WV (AP) — A German packaging manufacturer is investing $48 million in a plant in West Virginia and expects to create 100 jobs in Moorefield, officials said.

 Papier-Mettler acquired an industrial building in May for the company’s first U.S. production plant, according to a news release Monday from Gov. Jim Justice and the state Department of Economic Development.